 What does smart snacking mean?
-Instead of reaching for a bag of chips, a chocolate bar, or a pudding cup as a snack, a smart snacker will eat something like a handful of raw nuts, apple slices and almond butter, or carrot sticks.
-When you are hungry, though, making smart snacking choices is not necessarily the first thing on your mind.
+Instead of reaching for a bag of chips, a chocolate bar, or a pudding cup as a snack, a smart snacker will eat something like a handful of raw nuts, apple slices and almond butter, or carrot sticks and hummus.
+When you are hungry, though, making smart snacking choices is not necessarily the easiest thing to do.
 Snacking usually ends up being more like erratic eating, savagely consuming something salty and crunchy.
 If you are cleansing, this cannot happen.
 If you are not cleansing, it still should not happen because it can lead to weight gain, poor digestion, and a slow metabolism.
-To help you snack smartly, we have outlined some great tips below.
+To help you become a smart snacker, we have outlined some great tips below.

 Spacing your meals so far apart can cause intense cravings.
 It takes about 4 hours for the stomach to empty, so eat something small between your meals to hold you over.
-For example, if you drank a green smoothie at 8:00a.m. for breakfast and aren’t going to eat lunch until 1:00p.m., you are going to need some food during that time period.
+For example, if you drink a green smoothie at 8:00a.m. for breakfast and aren’t going to eat lunch until 1:00p.m., you are going to need some food during that gap.
 Pack a small bag of raw cashews, almonds, walnuts, or pecans to keep you feeling full.

-If you have ever broken up with someone, been sad or depressed, or stressed out, snacking on unhealthy foods seems to be the most natural thing.
+If you have ever broken up with someone, been sad or depressed, or stressed out, snacking on unhealthy foods seems to be the most natural and easiest thing to do.
 This is because eating has a calming effect and can numb you from emotions that you’re experiencing.
 It is not a solution.
 It is better to acknowledge how you feel and use things like exercise, meditation, or breathing exercises to handle those situations.

-Eating whole fruits and nuts is better than purchasing “healthy” bars that say they have fruits and nuts in them.
+Eating fresh fruits and raw nuts is better than purchasing “healthy” bars that say they have fruits and nuts in them.
 Most of these bars are glorified candy bars.
-A great indication of how to tell if something is healthy is by reading the first 5 ingredients.
-There are organic raw snacks that are made from preservative-free, sugar-free dried fruit, but many snacks and bars will list sugar within the top five ingredients.
+A great indicator of a truly, healthy product is by reading the first five ingredients.
+There are organic raw snacks that are made from preservative-free, sugar-free dried fruit, but many snacks and bars will list sugar, grains, and other hard-to-pronounce items within the top five ingredients.
 If that is the case, you don’t need it.

 This is a general rule of thumb when trying to be healthy.
 It is always best to bring healthy snacks with you.
-Pack little containers of fruit, vegetables, nuts, or seeds so that you can snack when you want to without resorting to anything that looks appealing.
-You are essentially babying yourself, but it is to help you become the healthiest version of yourself possible!
+Pack little containers of fruits, vegetables, nuts, or seeds so that you can snack when you want to without resorting to anything that looks appealing.
+You are essentially babying yourself, but it is necessary if want to become the healthiest version of yourself possible!